damidBind

 In this case, we’re dealing with the binding of the transcription

-factor Bsh, so we’ll use the load_data_peaks()
+factor Bsh, so we’ll use the load_data_peaks().
+As this is

 the same transcription factor being profiled in two different cell